openharmony/global_resource_management_lite/README.md

 ```
 /base/global/
-├── resmgr_lite                # Code repository for the resource management module
+├── resource_management_lite                # Code repository for the resource management module
 │   ├──  frameworks                         # Core code of the resource management module
-│   │   ├── resmgr_lite        # Core code for resource parsing
+│   │   ├── resource_management_lite        # Core code for resource parsing
 │   │   │   ├── include                     # Header files of the resource management module
 │   │   │   ├── src                         # Implementation code of the resource management module
 │   │   │   └── test                        # Test code
 │   ├──  interfaces                         # APIs of the resource management module
 │   │   └── innerkits                       # APIs of the resource management module for internal subsystems
 ```

 ## Usage<a name="section17235135618274"></a>